zurvan-lab/IPNN/README.md

+# IPNN (InterPlanetary Nostr Network)

-# InterPlanetary Nostr Network Specification (IPNN) and Documentation
+InterPlanetary Nostr Network Specification and Documentation.

 IPNN is a protocol base on the [nostr](https://nostr.com).
 In IPNN each node is a nostr relay which is interconnected with p2p service model.